FREE SHIPPING on orders of $85 or more

 Another 101 words(7 lines of text) are included under the topic Early Hulsey Notables in all our PDF Extended History products.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Hulsey name or one of its variants:

-Hulsey Settlers in the United States in the 19th Century
+Hulsey Settlers in United States in the 19th Century

-Hulsey Settlers in the United States in the 20th Century
+Hulsey Settlers in United States in the 20th Century

 The Hulsey Family Crest was acquired from the Houseofnames.com archives.
 The Hulsey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 10 July 2013 at 23:55.